Zeldazackman/Starbecue/README.md

 Full use of this system requires you to bind Tech Action 2 and 3 in the options if they aren't already bound.
 We recommend the G and H keyes respectively, because they're right by F, and that's what they were back in really old versions of the game when they were actually used in vanilla.

-To eat people, npcs, or monsters, simply walk up to them and left-click on them to swipe at and grab them.
-This same action will also do some damage to enemies.
+When turning into a VSO you will be given a controller item, this is required for the VSO to detect some keys being pressed, such as Shift, as well as pass some more data to the vehicle that it cannot detect without it.

+Holding Tech Action 1 (F) while in a VSO allows you to bring up its action wheel, the X at the bottom will despawn the VSO, choosing another action will attempt to perform that action, some of these will need to be aimed, so you might want to assign that action to a controller by clicking on it, if you have a controller in the hand of the click, it will assign it that action, if the hand was empty, it will spawn a new controller for you.
+Keep in mind a VSO might have some actions that are available in some states but not others, clicking with a controller with an assigned action that the VSO does not have will not result in anything.

-The same movement keys are also used to transition between different poses, like standing or sitting or sleeping, etc.
+Most VSOs will have the same movement controls a player would, but tapping movment keys can be used to transition between different poses, like standing or sitting or sleeping, etc.

 To let people out that you previously ate, simply press Tech Action 2 (G).
-Alternatively, you can let them out via the menu, accessible by pressing Tech Action 3 (H).
-This menu also has settings to heal/digest your prey, as well as automatically activating the tech when you warp to a different world, and the button to deactivate it when you want to return to your normal self.
+Alternatively, you can let them out via the menu, accessible by interacting with yourself.
+When This menu also has settings to heal/digest your prey, how easy it is to escape, if DoT numbers should display, and whether you want your belly to be noisy, said options are global and apply to every VSO, so you won't have to set those settings for each one, further settings will only apply to that specific VSO such as if it will automatically deploy when you warp to another world (will only trigger if it was the most recent one selected) and some VSOs may have settings specific to it, some may also have customization options, which will be accessed from clicking the color palette button in the top right of the menu, and you can return to the settings from the gear in the same place in that menu.

 # Support Us!

 https://www.patreon.com/LokiVulpix

-Vote on what should be the next playable VSO! with your support there's more likely to be more of them!
+Vote on what should be the next feature worked on!

-## Credits
+## Main Credits

 ### Zygan (Zygahedron)